segmentio/segment-docs/src/connections/destinations/catalog/adwords-remarketing-lists/index.md

 #### What custom matchers does Personas send to Google Ads?

 Currently, Personas sends either email or mobile device ID (IDFA) to Google Ads for matching.
-We may add support for additional matchers in the future.
+Segment may add support for additional matchers in the future.

 #### If a user has multiple emails or IDFAs on their account, which IDs get sent to Google Ads?